1. What is a barrister?

 Can you advise for free?

-I get asked this a lot, and I think it’s best to be clear from the off : although I do a certain amount of work for free each year, I do not carry out unpaid work except through a recognised pro bono scheme such as the Bar Pro Bono Unit or the Bristol Pro Bono Scheme – so please do not ask.
+I get asked this a lot, and I think it’s best to be clear from the off : although I do a certain amount of work for free each year, I do not carry out unpaid work except through a recognised pro bono scheme such as Advocate or the Bristol Pro Bono Scheme – so please do not ask.
 I do not charge for enquiries, but you do need to be able to pay for my services if instructed, as I cannot afford to work for free on your case (this is how I pay my bills).
 Making an enquiry in the hope I will offer a freebie is a waste of your time and mine.
 If you have no funds to pay for legal advice or representation I’ve suggested some other sources of support here.
+PLEASE SEE MY COSTS PAGE HERE FOR MORE INFO.

 Alright, but what sort of figure are we talking about?